makrai/notes/ruder2104-xtreme-r-nuanced-multiling.md

     * extend BERT (Devlin+ 2019), RoBERTa (Liu+ 2019), and T5 respectively
   * Rebalanced mBERT (Rem-BERT; Chung+ 2021)
     * a more efficient, scaled-up reparameterization of mBERT.
 These models
   * pre-trained on unlabeled data in around 100 languages from Wikipedia (mBERT) and CommonCrawl
-* XLM-R was the strongest baseline in XTREME (Hu+ 2020) and is the foundation
+* XLM-R was the strongest baseline in XTREME (Hu+ 2020)
   * fine-tuned on English data of a related task prior to task-specific fine-tuning (STILTs; Phang+ 2020)
   * The following models furthermore propose new methods to leverage parallel data during pretraining or fine-tuning
     * FILTER (Fang+ 2020), based on XLM-R, fuses representations in diff langs
     * VECO (Luo+ 2020) is a 24-layer encoder-decoder model
       * uses additional MLM variants during pre-training